RISC-KC/basic_rv32s/guidelines/development_log.md

 ```
 To silence violations from unintended timing calculations due to clk50mhz, I also used set_false_path.
 And since exposing both debug pc and instruction as outputs from the SoC TOP module exhausted IO pins—and the OLED can show them anyway—I boldly removed those outputs in code.
-I need to check results… time’s up, stopping here.
+I need to check results... time’s up, stopping here.

 ### [2025.06.17.]

-Looking at the results, there was still a port issue; I found that a wildcard like set_property … [get_ports debug_*] in the xdc was unintentionally tying in numerous signals.
+Looking at the results, there was still a port issue; I found that a wildcard like set_property ... [get_ports debug_*] in the xdc was unintentionally tying in numerous signals.
 Removed that to fix it, and Implementation succeeded.

 Timing looks fine, but now I get Critical Warnings saying “not reached by a timing clock” in places like the list below.